DonneyF/mujoco-v2-for-global-optimization/README.md

 ## Releases

 ### Binaries
 Binaries use [dockerc](https://github.com/NilsIrl/dockerc) to turn the container into a portable executable.
+Some additional permissions such as fuse is required.
 This should only be used for local testing.
 Some warnings produced by `dockerc` may need to be suppressed when capturing the output (i.e. append `2>/dev/null`).

 ### Docker